earnestt1234/FED3_Viz/Manual.md

 There are three main aspects of plots which can be saved in FED3 Viz: images, data, and code.

+Note that by default, FED3 Viz will not overwrite images or data saved with conflicting names.
+This can be changed by checking **Settings > General > Overwrite plots & data with the same name when saving**.

 ##### Saving Images

 To save plots, highlight one or more plots from the Plot List and click the **Save Plots Button**.
 This will bring up a file dialogue, and prompt the user to select a folder to save the images in.
 Plots are saved in `.png` format at 300 DPI.
 The name of the file will be the same as the plot's name in the Plot List.
 Note that the Navigation Toolbar also has a button that can save plots, but using it (in this case) will limit the DPI to 150.